coast-framework/coast/docs/request.md

 The example above uses [destructuring](https://clojure.org/guides/destructuring) to assign the keys in the request map to variables of the same name.

-## Request body
+## Request Map
 The request map is composed of a number of keys that will help you decided what to do on each request

-### Comment clojure functions to retrieve values from the request map
+There are quite a few ways to retrieve values out of a clojure map, here are a few examples:
 ```clojure
 ; using clojure's get function
 (get request :params) ; => {}